[NEW VIDEO] "Why Developmental Science?", the second video of the "Hidden Figures" series

 - Dr. Velma McBride Murry, Lois Autrey Beets Chair, Education and Human Development and University Professor, Departments of Health Policy and Human & Organizational Development, Vanderbilt University

-For the full list of scholars featured in the series, visit the Teaching Resources webpage.
+For the full list of scholars featured in the series, visit the "Hidden Figures" series webpage.